TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/problemscopingques-machinelearning-studio-access.md

     "formElements":
     [
     	{
             	"id": "problem_start_time",
             	"order": 1,
             	"controlType": "datetimepicker",
             	"displayLabel": "When did the problem start?",
             	"required": false
     	},
     	{
 		"id": "problem_scope",
 		"order": 2,
+		"controlType": "textbox",
+		"displayLabel": "Which asset are you having issues accessing?", "required": true
+	},
+	{
+		"id": "problem_description",
+		"order": 3,
 		"controlType": "multilinetextbox",
 		"displayLabel": "What is the scope of the problem?", "watermarkText": "Is the problem in logging in to studio or is it accessing specific assets?", "required": true,
 		"useAsAdditionalDetails": true,
 		"hints": [{
 				"text": "Can't get past the login or welcome page?"
 			}, {
 				"text": "Getting error for every page you are trying to load?"
 			}, {
 				"text": "Can't find or access specific assets like Datasets or Models?"
 			}
 		]
 	}
 	]
 }
 ---